Sarah Hoskins is a documentary photographer based in Kentucky.

-In 2009 she received funding for her Homeplace project from The National Trust for Historic Preservation's Alice Rosenwald Flexible Fund for Rosenwald Schools.
-Her work was recently renewed for the fourth time at The Museum Of Contemporary Photography’s Midwest Photographers project in Chicago.
+She was a Critical Mass Finalist in 2020, 2019, 2018, 2016 and 2014.
+The International Photography Awards has awarded her Honorable Mentions in the Deeper Perspective Category for the past five years.
+In 2009 she received funding for her Homeplace project from The National Trust for Historic Preservations’s Alice Rosenwald Flexible Fund for Rosenwald Schools.
+Her work was renewed four times at The Museum of Contemporary Photography’s Midwest Photographers project in Chicago.

 Hoskins received her third Special Assistance grant from the Illinois Arts Council in 2008.
 In 2007 she received a grant from The John Anson Kittredge Educational Fund.
 In 2004 The Ella Lyman Cabot Trust which supports personally meaningful projects that can also benefit others awarded her a grant, that same year she received a grant from The Puffin Foundation.
 Hoskins was a 2003 recipient of the Illinois Arts Council Fellowship in Photography.

 She received her second Honorable Mention from the Houston Center of Photography’s fellowship program in 2003.
+Sarah was chosen to participate in Review Santa Fe in 2002.
 The Northwest Area Arts Council awarded Hoskins a scholarship in 2001 to help complete a documentary project at Staben House, a transitional housing facility for homeless women and children in Waukegan, Illinois.
-In 2000, she was one of three finalists for the Morrie Camhi Prize for under-recognized documentary
+In 2000, she was one of three finalists for the Morrie Camhi Prize for under-recognized documentary photographers.

 Hoskins is also an educator.
-She was a guest lecturer in 2010, 2007 and 2004 at the prestigious Women In Photography Workshops at Empire State College in New York City.
+She has been a guest lecturer for The National Rosenwald School Conferences and The National Trust for Historic Preservation.
+She was a speaker in 2010, 2007 and 2004 at the prestigious Women In Photography Workshops at Empire State College in New York City.
 She has introduced documentary photography to teens and adults who have never had the opportunity to express themselves with a camera before.
-She is on the Illinois Arts Council Arts In-Education Roster to teach documentary photography in the state of Illinois, she has received two Illinois Arts Council Short-Term Residency grants to teach photography to homeless men, women, and children.
+She has received two Illinois Arts Council Short-Term Residency grants to teach photography to homeless men, women, and children.

 She received her BA from Columbia College Chicago.